What Is the Greatest Common Factor? A Complete Overview

 For example, with 12 and 18:

-• GCF = 6 (largest number that divides both)
+• GCF = 6 (the largest number that divides both)

-• LCM = 36 (smallest number both divide into)
+• LCM = 36 (the smallest number that both divide into)

 This means 6 fits into both numbers, while both numbers fit into 36.